-Our branch locations operate in 18 states, which exposes us to a variety of state and local laws and regulations, particularly those pertaining to contractor licensing requirements.
+As of December 31, 2021, our branch locations operate in 21 states, which exposes us to a variety of state and local laws and regulations, particularly those pertaining to contractor licensing requirements.
 These laws and regulations govern many aspects of our business, and there are often different standards and requirements in different locations.
 In addition, our subsidiaries that perform work for federal government entities are subject to additional federal laws and regulatory and contractual requirements.
 Changes in any of these laws, or any subsidiary's material failure to comply with them, can adversely impact our operations by, among other things, increasing costs, distracting management's time and attention from other items, and harming our reputation.